-X1.2.1 The waviness index procedure is used for comparing and combining the results of vertical deviations of the mid-
+X1.2.1 The waviness index procedure is used for comparing and combining the results of vertical deviations of the midpoints of imaginary chords of various lengths whose ends are in contact with the floor.

 X1.2.2 Intuitively, deviations should become larger as the chord length is increased.
-Normal statistical procedures used for error analysis in surveying show that when adjacent slopes are uncorrelated, the root mean square of the deviations varies in proportion to the square root of the chord length.
+Normal statistical procedures used for error analysis in surveying show that, when adjacent slopes are uncorrelated, the root mean square of the deviations varies in proportion to the square root of the chord length.
 The measured deviations can therefore be compared and combined if they are adjusted in relation to a chosen reference length.